 Pour into pie pan, or shallow baking dish, about 7×10.

-To make cumb topping, add oats, flour, brown sugar, sugar, cinnamon, salt and chilled butter in a medium mixing bowl.
+To make crumb topping, add oats, flour, brown sugar, sugar, cinnamon, salt, and chilled butter in a medium mixing bowl.

 Cut chilled butter into pieces using your hands or pastry blender, until it resembles coarse crumbs.

 Place in oven and bake for 50-60 minutes, until nice golden color.

 Pumpkin Pie baking tips for this holiday season.

 - How do you know when a pumpkin pie is done?
 Insert a table knife near the center of the pumpkin pie.
 If it comes out clean, the pie is done.
 (The knife test may cause your filling to crack as it cools.)
 You can also shake the pie gently; it’s done when the filling is set and no longer jiggles.

 - Can you store pumpkin pie at room temperature?
 Ideally, pumpkin pie should be refrigerated within two hours.
 To store cover the pie loosely with aluminum foil or plastic wrap.

 Don’t forget to pin this recipe for PUMPKIN CRISP PIE to your favorite Pinterest board for later.